 - Patients can avoid leaving family full-time.
 For patients who are in need of care, sometimes leaving family can be unrealistic.
 Rehab care is needed for some moderate to severe physical issue.
 Sometimes finding support from family is a necessity.
 By utilizing outpatient rehabilitation, patients can get the care they need and still have family support.

 - Patients can maintain a normal routine.
 Patients don’t always have the flexibility in schedule to stop their normal routines, making In-patient care unattainable.
 For this reason, outpatient care fits perfectly into their lifestyles.
 Some patients are unable to completely commit themselves full time.
 This option gives them the access to still get the care they need.

 - Intensity is equitable to in-patient care.
 No longer is outpatient rehabilitation less intense than in-patient care.
 Patients can get the same amount of rehabilitation service without admission to a hospital or facility.
 Of course a physician can make the official determination, but likely there will be some outpatient rehabilitation options.

 - Patients can protect their own privacy.
 Not all patients want their co-workers and friends to know that they are in rehab.
 If they have to check in, it’s difficult to explain a disappearance.
 On the other hand, out-patient rehabilitation allows the patient to still maintain gainful employment while making appearances to family and friends.
 They can maintain their own privacy and share their rehab needs with whoever they want.
 On the other hand, they can keep it completely confidential as well.

 - Cost can be drastically lower.
-Outpatient rehabilitation can be much lower in cost than an in-patient solution.
+Outpatient rehab can be much less expensive than an in-patient solution.
 Remember that outpatients aren’t admitted so cost for room and board are eliminated.
 Since these can be huge costs, cutting them out brings down the overall expense.
 While some people cannot afford inpatient care, outpatient care may be an affordable option for treatment.